pymeasure/leco-protocol/components.md

 It can be called with zero or more arguments.

 ## Actor
+The actor participates in the network listening for commands and acts on them.
+It may act regularly of its own accord.
-The Actor is a component which (typically) instantiates one or more Driver class and/or does some kind of processing.
+Typically an actor controls one or several devices via Drivers and/or does some kind of processing.
 Actions which the actor can take could be anything from measuring on a regular basis ("acting" as a sensor), commanding hardware devices through the use of the driver to do X or Y, processing some data and re-emitting results (e.g. a PID controller).
-The actor is part of the communication network, that means it is listening for messages and maybe sending messages by itself.

 Potentially a GUI could be attached here too.